ramigs/nuxt-fauna-article/nuxt-fauna.md

 </template>
 ```

+In the template above, we go through each repo and display it as a Bulma
+Card.

-Let's move on with the individual repo detail page.
-Create the file
+Let's move on to the individual repo detail page.
+Create a new file
 `/pages/repos/_slug.vue` and replace the existing `<script>` with:

 ```vue